karlotness/adrt/docs/examples.wave.rst

-The Radon transform allows one to solve the multi-dimensional wave equation :math:`\partial_t^2 u = \Delta u` by transforming the problem into a family of 1D wave equations in the Radon domain, due to its intertwining property.\
+The Radon transform allows one to solve the multi-dimensional wave equation :math:`\partial_t^2 u = \Delta u` by transforming the problem into a family of 1D wave equations in the Radon domain, due to its intertwining property.
-:footcite:`Nat01` As a result, one can solve the 1D wave equations in the Radon domain then transform back into the physical variables to obtain the solution.
+[#natterer01]_ As a result, one can solve the 1D wave equations in the Radon domain then transform back into the physical variables to obtain the solution.
-Note that this solution is essentially identical to the Lax-Philips translation representation.\ :footcite:`LP64`
+Note that this solution is essentially identical to the Lax-Philips translation representation. [#lax67]_

 For this solution, we will need to invert the Radon transform: we will again be using SciPy's :func:`scipy.sparse.linalg.cg` routine as illustrated in the